 As for your children, starting them on fluoride treatments at a young age will help the prevention of cavities.
 The fluoride they will use will be mostly found in the toothpaste they use, so make sure you talk to your dentist about the perfect fluoride toothpaste for your child.
 Then, make sure your child brushes their teeth twice a day, once in the morning once at night, and with adult supervision.

 - Help reduce/prevent cavities

-- Helps extend the life of existing dental work (fillings, crowns, bridges)
+- Extends the life of existing dental work (fillings, crowns, bridges)